JICE

 Internet Service:

 Wireless Internet access is available for all students on campus.
-The University provides students a Nagoya University ID upon enrollment.
+The University provides students with a Nagoya University ID upon enrollment.
 Students are then able to connect to the Nagoya University Wireless Network.

 ▲ Page Top